-This Management Discussion and Analysis ("MD&A") of Torq Resources Inc. (formerly Stratton Resources Inc.) (the "Company" or "Torq") has been prepared by management to assist the reader to assess material changes in the financial condition and results of operations of the Company as at December 31, 2016 and for the year then ended.
-This MD&A should be read in conjunction with the consolidated financial statements of the Company for the years ended December 31, 2016 and 2015 and the notes thereto.
+This Management Discussion and Analysis ("MD&A") of Torq Resources Inc. (formerly Stratton Resources Inc.) (the "Company" or "Torq") has been prepared by management to assist the reader to assess material changes in the financial condition and results of operations of the Company as at March 31, 2017 and for the three months then ended.
+This MD&A should be read in conjunction with the condensed consolidated interim financial statements of the Company for the three months ended March 31, 2017 and 2016 and the notes thereto, as well as the annual audited consolidated financial statements of the Company for the years ended December 31, 2016 and 2015.
 All financial information has been prepared in accordance with International Financial Reporting Standards ("IFRS" or "GAAP") and all dollar amounts presented are Canadian dollars unless otherwise stated.

-The effective date of this MD&A is April 28, 2017.
+The effective date of this MD&A is May 30, 2017.